Difficulty

 Leaks on or around your fuel injector can indicate that it has bad O-ring seals and it may need to be replaced.

-Every time you turn on your ignition, residue from your engine and gas additives go through your injectors.
-Over time this residue can build up, causing fuel injector problems.
-Cleaning ideas are listed below.
-(If one cleaning process doesn't fix the problem, move to the next one on the list).
+Every time you turn on your ignition, residue from the engine and gas additives go through the injectors.
+This residue can build up over time, causing fuel injector problems.
+Cleaning may fix things to get your car working again.